neoforged/Documentation/docs/datamaps/index.md

 ## Syncing
 A synced data map will have its values synced to clients.
 A data map can be marked as synced using `DataMapType$Builder#synced(Codec<T> networkCodec, boolean mandatory)`.
 The values of the data map will then be synced using the `networkCodec`.
 If the `mandatory` flag is set to `true`, clients that do not support the data map (including Vanilla clients) will not be able to connect to the server, nor vice-versa.
-A non-mandatory data map is, on the other side, optional, so it will not prevent any clients from joining.
+A non-mandatory data map on the other hand is optional, so it will not prevent any clients from joining.

 :::tip
 A separate network codec allows for packet sizes to be smaller, as you can choose what data to send, and in what format.
 Otherwise the default codec can be used.